dvrpc/demo/README.md

 # demo
-Build, deploy, and test all in one command
+Build, clean, deploy, and launch your app with one command

 ## Install
 Run `npm i -g @dvrpc/demo`